arbor-sim/arbor/doc/python/morphology.rst

    .. attribute:: domain

-       A read only string expression describing the subset of a cell morphology (region) on which this policy has been declared.
+       A read-only string expression describing the subset of a cell morphology (region) on which this policy has been declared.

    CV policies can be :ref:`composed <morph-cv-composition>` with